tylerlrhodes/blog2/content/posts/A-Summary-of-Girards-Triangular-Desire.md

 suffering.
 Don Quixote's desires are not his own, and while his exploits are hilarious, nobody would wish them upon themself.

+[ rewrite ]

-The question of freedom is resolved by Girard through the *novelistic conclusion,* which is the renunciation of the hero's former self, the renunciation of metaphysical desire.
+With the result of metaphysical desire being slavery, the question of freedom is resolved by Girard through the *novelistic conclusion,* which is the renunciation of the hero's former self, the renunciation of metaphysical desire.

 Don Quixote renounces knight-errantry and the folly of his ways in the end.
 Don Quixote's freedom comes ironically at the point of his death